 It is the only hardware wallet with 2 layers of security.
 The device has an additional secure element chip with its own storage and functionality.
 It cannot be breached by hackers even if connected to a compromised mobile phone or computer.

 It is also the only hardware wallet with CC EAL 5+ certification i.e. it has been tested on an international standard for computer security certification and ranked as being formally designed and tested.
+Together with its predecessor the Nano S, they are the only 2 hardware wallets on the market with CSPN (First Level Security Certificate) certification issued by the ANSSI (National Agency for Information Systems Security).

 Similar to the Model T and KeepKey, users can set up wallets protected by a passphrase in addition to your PIN code.
 So say a thief demands you to unlock your device, you can give them the PIN code to access wallets with fewer funds.
 Whilst hiding the bulk of your crypto behind passphrase protected wallets.